heathhenley/heathhenley.github.io/content/posts/modeling-sales-pipeline-with-monte-carlo.md

 Using this approach, bounds can be attached the "value" of the pipeline based and other scenarios can be explored in addition to the average case.

 ## Conclusion
 To go even further, it would be possible test the sensitivity to the estimates of the transiton matrix probabilities by simply perturbing them randomly by up a fixed amount and observing the changes to the results.
 Further the model could be updated as real world sales data is collected to improve the estimates of the transition matrix probabilities.
-Maybe I'll do that in a future post!
+Maybe we'll tackle that next...

 If you have any questions or comments, please reach out!